The Truth About Suicide...

 It's interesting that often intense emotional stress sometimes blinds people to alternative solutions to suicide...yet other solutions are almost always available.
 While some students see suicide as the solution to end all problems...suicide can also be understood as the problem to end all solutions.
 All too often, a completed suicide is a permanent solution to what might have been only a temporary problem.

-~Our Student Health Center staff can provide medical assessment and medication related to emotional challenges.~
+~Our medical staff can provide medical assessment and medication related to emotional challenges.~